-Several market players operating in the Japan smart home industry include ABB Ltd, FUJITSU GENERAL, Google Home, Hitachi, Ltd., Resideo Technologies, Inc. (Honeywell Home), LG Electronics, Nature Inc., Legrand Group (Netatmo), Panasonic Corporation, Samsung, Schneider Electric, Sharp Corporation, Toshiba Corporation, Universal Electronics Inc. (UEI), Xiaomi Corporation, and others.
+The Japan smart home industry comprises various market players, such as ABB Ltd, Fujitsu General, Google Home, Hitachi, Ltd., Resideo Technologies, Inc. (Honeywell Home), LG Electronics, Nature Inc., Legrand Group (Netatmo), Panasonic Corporation, Samsung, Schneider Electric, Sharp Corporation and others.

 Security & Access Control